Bite Collapse Springfield, MA

 Bite collapse changes the shape of the patient’s face, making the chin closer to the nose and shortening the distance between the forehead and the chin.
-This facial shortening also increases the tendency for chronic headaches, premature wrinkles around the mouth area, facial pain, leaning into years, tightness of the jaw joint, and double chin to develop.
+This facial shortening also increases the tendency for chronic headaches, premature wrinkles around the mouth area, facial pain, leaning into years, tightness of the jaw joint, and a double chin to develop.

 Typical bite reconstruction will not be able to give the patient the additional lift that the face needs to recover from the effects of bite collapse.
-This is why it is best done in conjunction with the dental surgical facelift.
+This is why it is best done along with a dental surgical facelift.